4ms/OrangeLine/README.md

 SRC output [polyphonic]: Values of the current EXT cv if EXT is on, or active memory slot if EXT is off GATE output [polyphonic]: Gate out (can be switched to Trigger in right click menu) CV out [polyphonic]: Value of the current step of the step loop.

+### Right Click Menu

+Output Trg instead of Gate:  If set, MORHEUS will output Triggers instead of Gates Recall on Mem CV Change: If set do a RCL wen MEM input CV changes Load on Mem CV Change: If set does a load (lie RCL pressed twice) wen MEM input CV changes Smart HLD:If set, any low HLD channel will be held and edit actions affect only channels with high HLD MEM is Note: MEM CV uses V/Oct CV to select MEM slots.
+Channels: Set number of polyphonic output channels to produce

 ## BUCKETS